The Hidden Dangers of Taking Xanax

 • Addiction1

 One of the biggest dangers of taking Xanax is the possibility of addiction.
 Addiction can not only lead to serious damage to a person’s physical health, but it can also lead to problems in other areas of the user’s life.
 Many people addicted to drugs experience poor mental health, financial struggles, and relationship problems.
-Our PHP in Philadelphia could help keep these problems from getting worse.
+The partial hospitalization program at our drug rehab in Philadelphia could help keep these problems from getting worse.

 Another big problem with Xanax is that while it is a prescription medication, people can overdose on this drug if they misuse it.
 Alprazolam, the drug name for Xanax, has also been found to be relatively more toxic than other types of benzodiazepines when it comes to overdoses.1

-Our Philadelphia, PA drug rehab helps people with various substance abuse problems find lasting relief from their addiction.
+Our rehabs in Pennsylvania help people with various substance abuse problems find lasting relief from their addiction.
 If you or someone you care about has a drug or alcohol problem, it is time to get help.

-To get more details about our programming at Banyan Philadelphia or how we may be able to assist you, call us now at 888-280-4763.
+To get more details about our programming at Banyan Philadelphia or how we may be able to assist you, call us now at 888-280-4763 and verify your benefits.

 1. NCBI - A Review of Alprazolam Use, Misuse, and Withdrawal